SumOfUs/share_progress/README.md

 To create or update your button and its variants, simply call `button.save`, which will marshal all your changes and submit them to the API.
 If the request is successful, `save` will return `true`, while errors will cause the method to return `false` and `button.errors` will contain the relevant errors on the save attempt.

+**Note**: The API currently includes options for `destroy` on variants, which will, when complete, allow you to remove a variant from a button after that button has been saved.
+This is currently an experimental feature.
+It is not tested and unlikely to work reliably, if at all.
+These features should not be used in production.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.